syncfusion-content/flutter-docs/Flutter/datagrid/summaries.md

 ## Table summary

-The `SfDataGrid` provides built-in support to display concise information about the rows by using table summary rows.
+The `SfDataGrid` provides built-in support to display concise information about the rows by using the table summary rows.
 The table summary value is calculated based on all the rows in the `DataGridSource.rows` property.
-You can add a table summary row to the datagrid by adding the `GridTableSummaryRow` to the `SfDataGrid.tableSummaryRows` collection.
+You can add a table summary row to the DataGrid by adding the `GridTableSummaryRow` to the `SfDataGrid.tableSummaryRows` collection.

 DataGrid does not automatically display the summary values.
 To display the summary value, you need to override the `buildTableSummaryCellWidget` method in the `DataGridSource` class.
 The calculated summary value is passed as a parameter to the `DataGridSource.buildTableSummaryCellWidget` method.
 So, you need to return the required widget with the summary value.

 ### Display table summary for row

 The summary information can be displayed in a row by setting the `GridTableSummaryRow.showSummaryInRow` property to `true` and defining the summary columns.
-The `GridTableSummaryRow.title` content will be displayed to the corresponding row.
+The `GridTableSummaryRow.title` content will be displayed in the corresponding row.
 You must define the `GridTableSummaryRow.title` based on the `GridSummaryColumn.name` property to customize the summary value.

 {% tabs %}
 {% highlight Dart %}